TheOdinProject/curriculum/html_css/grid-lessons/positioning-grid-items.md

 - Review [Part 4 on Grid Properties](https://css-tricks.com/snippets/css/complete-guide-grid/#grid-properties) from CSS-Tricks.
 </div>

+### Practice

+> When doing the following exercises, please use all the documentation and resources you need to accomplish them.
+You are _not_ intended to have any of this stuff memorized at this point.
+Check the docs, use google, do what you need to do (besides checking the solutions) to get them done.

+Go back to our [CSS exercises repository](https://github.com/TheOdinProject/css-exercises) (you've done these previously, but don't forget that the instructions are in the README).
+Do the first exercise in the 'grid' directory:

+1. grid-layout-1

 ### Additional Resources
 - Play through levels 1 - 17 of [CSS Grid Garden](https://cssgridgarden.com/) to practice positioning items.
 Note the rest of the levels go beyond the scope of this lesson.
 - If you want to know more about using `grid-template-areas` check out this [Smashing Magazine article from Rachel Andrew.](https://www.smashingmagazine.com/understanding-css-grid-template-areas)